 LANE STREET GROUND WATER CONTAMINATIONEPA ID# INN000510229

-Threats and ContaminantsRequired field.
-The groundwater has become unacceptable as a source of drinking water.
-The contaminants of concern in the groundwater include TCE, 1,1,1-trichloroethane, cis-1,2-dichloroethene, trans-1,2-dichloroethene, 1,1-dichloroethene, and 1,1-dichloroethane.
-TCE is a volatile organic chemical (VOC) used primarily as an industrial solvent.
-The most common use of TCE is to remove grease from fabricated metal parts and some textiles.
+TCE is a volatile organic compound (VOC) used primarily as an industrial solvent.
+The most common use of TCE is to remove grease from fabricated metal parts and in the production of some textiles.
 It is also an ingredient in some products including adhesives, paint removers, typewriter correction fluids, and spot removers.

-Cleanup ProgressRequired field.
-Following the discovery of the contaminated well at one of the homes on Lane Street, Indiana Department of Environmental Management (IDEM) sampled the wells at other homes on the street were sampled and analyzed.
+Following the 2007 discovery of the contaminated well at one of the homes on Lane Street, Indiana Department of Environmental Management (IDEM) sampled the wells at other homes on the street.
 The wells at several homes were also contaminated.
-Initially, the IDEM furnished bottled water to about 13 homes whose wells were either contaminated or were near contaminated wells.
-Later, the United States Environmental Protection Agency (US EPA) provided water filtration systems to these 13 homes.
-After further investigation of the contamination, US EPA connected the 26 homes on the street and adjoining streets that had private wells to the municipal water supply, completing this in November 2008.
+Initially, the IDEM furnished bottled water to about 13 homes whose wells were either contaminated or near contaminated wells.
+Later, EPA provided water filtration systems to these 13 homes.
+After further investigation of the contamination, EPA connected the 26 homes on the street and adjoining streets that had private wells to the municipal water supply.
+EPA completed the work in November 2008.
 The other homes on Lane Street were already connected to the municipal water supply.

 ContactsRemedial Project Manager, U.S. EPA